eclipse-openj9/openj9-docs/docs/xshareclasses.md

 - Non-persistent caches can be destroyed only if all VMs that are using it have shut down and the user has sufficient permissions.

 - Persistent caches that are still in use continue to exist even when you use this option, but they are unlinked from the file system so they are not visible to new VM invocations.
 If you update the VM then restart an application for which a persistent shared cache already exists, the VM unlinks the existing cache and creates a new cache.
 Because the unlinked caches are not visible to new VMs, you cannot find them by using the `-Xshareclasses:listAllCaches` option, and you cannot use the `-Xshareclasses:printStats` option on them.
 You can therefore have multiple unlinked caches that consume file system space until they are no longer in use.

+### `destroyAllLayers` (Experimental, 64-bit only)

+        -Xshareclasses:destroyAllLayers

+: Destroys all shared cache layers that are specified by the `name` suboption.
+For example, `-Xshareclasses:name=Cache1,destroyAllLayers` destroys all layers of the cache called `Cache1`.
+For more information about layered caches, see the [`createLayer`](xshareclasses.md#createlayer) suboption.

+: If you use the `destroy` suboption on a layered cache, for example `-Xshareclasses:name=Cache1,destroy`, only the top layer of the cache is destroyed.

 ### `destroyAllSnapshots` (Cache utility)